mbalimade-it/fcc-html-labs/01_recipe_page/README.md

 # Recipe Page

-In this workshop I applied working with basic html elements such as:
+In this lab I applied working with basic html elements such as:

 - Headings
 - Paragraphs